jonnonz1/nz-statute-book/acts/public/2005/veterinarians-act-2005.md

 ### Subpart 1 — Registration

 ### 6 Entitlement to registration
-(1) A person, on payment of the prescribed fee, is entitled to be registered if the person satisfies the Council that he or she has—
+(1) A person, on payment of the prescribed fee, is entitled to be registered if the person satisfies the Council that he or she is a fit and proper person to be registered and has, or is eligible to have,—
   (a) a recognised veterinary science degree or diploma from a recognised institution; or (b) a veterinary science degree or diploma of not less than 4 years of study and 1 or more of the following:
     (i) a pass mark in prescribed examinations: